-Priority: to improve standards in existing homes and encourage best use of all homes.
+Cambridge sub-Regional Housing Board (CRHB) works with partners to raise the standard of existing homes and encourage best use of all homes.

-CRHB encourages making best use of existing homes by helping to improve housing conditions, improve energy efficiency, reduce the risks posed by poor quality and unsuitable housing particularly for vulnerable people, helping bring empty homes back into use and reducing both under-occupation and overcrowding.
+Partners across the housing sub-region work together to improve housing conditions improve energy efficiency reduce the risks posed by poor quality and unsuitable housing particularly for vulnerable people help bring empty homes back into use work to reduce both under-occupation and overcrowding.

 Periodically, district housing teams commission a survey of housing conditions, surveying a sample of privately owned and rented homes, so they can monitor the physical condition of homes and plan any action needed, accordingly.